-2018 COMPENSATION DECISIONS
+2019 COMPENSATION DECISIONS

-Total compensation for the top five named executives determined in accordance with applicable securities legislation in 2018 was approximately \$0.50 million more than it was in 2017 which was primarily due to the conversion of Mr. Peyton's U.S. dollar compensation into Canadian dollars at a conversion rate of US\$1.00 = \$1.3642.
-Superior's strong financial performance compared to our objectives for 2018 resulted in increased short-term incentive payments to our named executives of approximately \$0.35 million which were only slightly offset by lower value aggregate long-term incentive awards than were granted in the prior year.
-The increase in our short-term incentive payments was primarily due to the fact that we earned AOCF of \$1.91 per share in 2018 which was near the top end of our 2018 corporate financial target for short-term incentive payments.
-In addition, three of our four businesses also achieved the top end of their 2018 annual financial targets for short-term incentive payments.
+Total compensation in 2019 for the top five named executives determined in accordance with applicable securities legislation was approximately \$0.2 million, or 2.0% more than it was in 2018, which reflects reduced short-term incentive payments which were offset by slight increases in salaries and long-term incentive awards.
+Superior's strong financial performance compared to our objectives for 2019 resulted in short-term incentive payments above target but, in aggregate, less than in 2018.
+The level of our short-term incentive payments was primarily due to the fact that we generated Adjusted EBITDA of \$524.5 million in 2019 which was near the top end of our 2019 corporate financial target of \$530.0 million.
+In addition, two of our four businesses also achieved the top end of their 2019 annual financial targets for short-term incentive payments.